m-collo/blog/_posts/2022-02-04-Data-Science-Project-Three.md

 ---

-<div style="font-family:'Arial'"><p align="center"><b>The Implications of the COVID-19 Pandemic on the Family as the Basic Unit of Society:
+<p align="center"><b>The Implications of the COVID-19 Pandemic on the Family as the Basic Unit of Society:
 <br>The Rise of Domestic Violence Cases in Municipalities in the 1st and 2nd Districts of Ilocos Sur, Region I-Ilocos, North Luzon</b></p>

 <p align="center"><i>A Proposed Study</i></p>